Bioconductor/auxiliary_docker_containers/bioconductor.org/README.md

 (https://github.com/Bioconductor/bioconductor.org.git).
 Assuming you
 check it out into the current directory, this will put the code in a directory called bioconductor.org.
-If you already have a working copy elsewhere on your disk, you can just create a symlink in the current directory (that is, the directory where this README is).
+If you already have a working copy elsewhere on your disk, you can just provide the full path to it on the command line(s) below.

 In order to run this container, do the following: